-This is a twist on the usual order bump, because it’s tied into a discount – but it does get you think about adding more products to your cart before checking out.
+This is a twist on the usual order bump because it’s tied into a discount – but it does get you to think about adding more products to your cart before checking out.

 An improved version would have a link back to the “shop” page or even a link to “add 2 more of the same product” to get up to 3.
 This is an order bump example that works well for businesses where buying multiple products makes sense.

 Apple has mastered the art of the order bump and adding different products to your cart can give you more order bump examples.
 In many cases, the first order bump is the AppleCare protection plan.